Ferxas/standfordAdmissionExam/README.md

 # standfordAdmissionExam
-Solving an admission exam using programming
+Solving an admission exam using JavaScript.